gehrkev/gehrkev/README.md

 #### Talk to me about:

-- weeb and humanities stuff (philodophy, history, psychology, languages) ;
+- weeb and humanities stuff (philosophy, history, psychology, languages);
-- crypto, design, devops, free software;
+- crypto, , the internet, design, devops, free software;
 - metroidvanias & roguelike games;
-- music (I can't play for shit but I like it very much, thank you)
+- coding in general, I guess
-- coding, I guess
+-
 <!--
 **gehrkev/gehrkev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.